-Each area is ranked from 1 to 10 points for a total possible of 100.
+Each area is scored up to 10 points for a possible total of 100 points.
 Judges are required to submit comments relating to each score.
-These comments will be provided to each applicant individually, without judge’s names attached.
+The scores and comments are provided anonymously to the respective entries.

 What is the size of your day-to-day web team?
 What are their responsibilities?
 You must document their level of involvement (content editor, code development, graphic design, management, etc.) Was the site developed internally or with the help of outside contractors?
 Is the day-to-day maintenance of the site performed internally or by outside contractors?
 Teams with smaller teams will receive higher scores.